luxfi/lattice/README.md

 ## License

 Lattice is licensed under the Apache 2.0 License.
-See [LICENSE](https://github.com/luxdefi/lattice/blob/master/LICENSE).
+See [LICENSE](https://github.com/luxfi/lattice/blob/master/LICENSE).

 ## Contact

 Before contacting us directly, please make sure that your request cannot be handled through an issue.

-If you want to contribute to Lattice, have a feature proposal or request, to report a security issue or simply want to contact us directly, please do so using the following email: [lattice@luxdefi.com](mailto:lattice@lux.network).
+If you want to contribute to Lattice, have a feature proposal or request, to report a security issue or simply want to contact us directly, please do so using the following email: [lattice@lux.network](mailto:lattice@lux.network).

 ## Citing